bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. gives you  ability to use th match property for the url without rendering a component.

 1. How would you explain form validation to someone who has never programmed before?
+Validation is simply a set of rules for each form.
+Is this person old enough to buy cigarettes, no? then they can't buy them.
+Is this password long enough, no? then the person can't continue until the password has been corrected.

 1. In 1-2 sentences, define end to end testing.
+It is tesing an applications workflow from start, going through each component, until finish.
+Software like cypress makes this easier.

 ## Instructions